brettcutt/the-chefs-desire/README.md

 ##### Delete Recipe
 - A button displayed on the users recipe to delete it from the collection.

+### Features left to implement
+- Reicpe reviews, so a user can leave a comment at the bottom of the recipe page.
 ___

 ## Technologies, Libraries and Languages